 Please note: As of Autumn Quarter 2017, the .NET Web Developer Program (course IPD 389) is being replaced by the Modern .NET Web Development Program (IPD 342).
 The revised program has been streamlined to focus strictly on modern web development and updated to include Cloud-based deployments.

 A 10-week comprehensive program covering web development with Microsoft .NET technologies for programmers.
-Topics include: Visual Studio 2017 and .NET 4.7 framework; Common Language Runtime (CLR); C# language; ASP.NET (MVC and WebAPI); ADO.NET, LINQ, and Entity Framework; assemblies; memory management; jQuery; Bootstrap; AngularJS; RESTful Web Services; .NET security; caching; and, threading models.
+Topics include: Visual Studio 2017 and .NET Core 2.0; Common Language Runtime (CLR); C# language; ASP.NET (MVC and WebAPI); ADO.NET, LINQ, and Entity Framework; assemblies; memory management; jQuery; Bootstrap; AngularJS; RESTful Web Services; .NET security; caching; and, threading models.

 Classroom lectures and demonstrations will be complemented by reading and programming assignments.
 Participants will be provided with the .NET framework, Visual Studio 2017, and supporting tools enabling the student to develop and test applications.

 For a complete program description, download the program's brochure.